Understanding AWS(Amazon Web services) "The Cloud" Part - I - The Linux Juggernaut

 Now that if we talk of IAAS and PAAS provider, how and where they manage our data is another question which divides the CSPs further into categories-

-PUBLIC Cloud – When Cloud infra is shared amongst more than one organization or individuals and they use that infra over network which is for public use that is public Cloud.
+PUBLIC Cloud – When Cloud infrastructure is shared amongst more than one organization or individuals and they use that infrastructure over the network which is for public use that is public Cloud.
 For e.g. I am a CSP and have a physical server.
-On that I can create 4 different VMs and give those 4 VMs to 4 different organizations over a network.
+On that, I can create 4 different VMs and give those 4 VMs to 4 different organizations over a network.

 Private Cloud – When the underlying hardware is dedicated to one organization and is managed my either CSP or internally by an organization leveraging the advantages of Cloud Computing is Private Cloud.
-Its obviously expensive than Private cloud.
+It’s obviously expensive than Private cloud.

-Community Cloud—when we have a private cloud not for one organization, but for more than one having common concerns or legal requirements, it is called cloud for community.
+Community Cloud—when we have a private cloud not for one organization, but for more than one having common concerns or legal requirements, it is called cloud for the community.
 That Community shares the cost with all the advantages of private cloud

 Hybrid Cloud – Combination of at least one private and public cloud is hybrid cloud

-AWS –Amazon Web Services is CSP (Amazon.com) which provides you mainly IAAS and uses PUBLIC cloud as major deployment Model.
+AWS –Amazon Web Services is CSP (Amazon.com) which provides you mainly IAAS and uses the PUBLIC cloud as major deployment Model.

-Do we have other CSPs apart from AWS in market?
+Do we have other CSPs apart from AWS in the market?

 Indeed we have – hundreds of them – visit the wiki link to know about the names J